Strawberry Fields REIT to begin trading on the New York Stock Exchange - ExBulletin

 Strawberry Fields REIT to begin trading on the New York Stock Exchange

-SOUTH BEND, IN /ACCESSWIRE/February 16, 2023 / (OTCQX:STRW) – Strawberry Fields REIT (the “Company”), owner/lessor of skilled nursing facilities, assisted living facilities and acute long-term care hospitals throughout the Midwestern and Southern United States, announced today that it will officially begin trading on the New York American Stock Exchange (“NYSE American”) on Wednesday, February 22, 2023.
-The Company will continue to trade under the symbol “STRW”.
+SOUTH BEND, IN / ACCESSWIRE / February 16, 2023 / (OTCQX:STRW) – Strawberry Fields REIT (the “Company”), owner/lessor of skilled nursing facilities, assisted living facilities and acute care hospitals in life, throughout the Midwest and Southern United States, today announced that it will officially begin trading on the New York American Stock Exchange (“NYSE American”) on Wednesday, February 22, 2023.
+The company will continue to trade under the symbol “STRW”.

 The company started trading on the OTCQX market in September 2022, a goal that was set when the company was founded.
 “My partners and I aspired to be listed on a national stock exchange when we laid the foundations of the company.
 We have invested a lot of time and energy building our company and credit our dedication and hard work to reaching this important milestone,” said the company’s President and CEO.
 CEO Moishe Gubin.